tetherball88/maras/docs/MCM_Settings.md

 #### **Enable always success for engagement**

-This is the **“I am the Dragonborn, I do not roll dice for love”** button.
+This is the **"I am the Dragonborn, I do not roll dice for love"** button.

 **What it does:**
 - When enabled, **engagement attempts always(almost for SkyrimNet) succeed** regardless of: